kingluddite/web-dev-notes/development/security/ssh.md

 **I want to copy my machines ssh public key and add it to my virtual machine's authorized_keys file.
 How can I do this?**

-this is if you are using a virutal box or a linux server
+this is if you are using a virtual box or a linux server

 Lots of ways.
 I like this way.
 You can have multiple keys in your authorized_keys file.
 I heard the max is 30 but double check on that.